-The Franklin B. Gault Collection is composed of four series: Correspondence, Faculty Minutes, Printed Materials, Typescripts, and Misc.
-Unfortunately, the records for the Gault administration, particularly for correspondence, are very limited in scope.
+The Franklin B. Gault Collection is composed of six series: Correspondence, Faculty Minutes, Printed Materials, Typescripts, Miscellaneous, and Ledger.
+Unfortunately, the records for the Gault administration are very limited in scope.

 The largest series in the Gault Collection is the Typescript series which includes university rules, disciplinary decisions for three students, and a draft for proposed state legislation.